Quansight-Labs/pytest-run-parallel/README.rst

 By default, the value for both flags will be 1, thus not modifying the usual behaviour of pytest except when the flag is set.

+Note that using ``pytest-xdist`` and setting ``iterations`` to a number greater than one might cause tests to run even more times than intended.

 The other mode of operation occurs at the individual test level, via the ``pytest.mark.parallel_threads`` and ``pytest.mark.iterations`` markers: